Read the Latest

-Participating in a clinical study is an important personal decision, and as with any medical procedure, there are always questions to consider.
+Participating in a clinical study is an important decision, and as with any medical procedure, there are always questions to consider.
 The following are among the most common.

 Clinical studies engage volunteers with medical professionals to address specific health questions, such as how and whether a particular therapy or treatment contributes to improvement of a group of patients.
 Without volunteers and public support for clinical research, advancement in healthcare would not be possible.

-There are a number of good reasons to consider participating in a clinical trial.
+There are a number of good reasons to consider participating in a clinical trail.
 In addition to personal attention and individualized care, participants often have access to therapies or FDA-approved medications that may not yet be available to the general public.
 Trials are also an opportunity to learn more about a medical condition and meet others with similar conditions.